Sorting by

 Merits: PCH is ideal for those who prefer not to own a car but want to drive a new vehicle every few years.
 It typically involves lower monthly payments and eliminates concerns about the car’s depreciation.

-Drawbacks: PCH offers no option to buy the car, so all payments made are essentially for the use of the car only.
-There are strict mileage limits and potential charges for any damage beyond normal wear and tear, which can increase the overall cost.
+Drawbacks: PCH offers no option to buy the car, so all payments are for using the vehicle only.
+There are strict mileage limits and potential charges for damage beyond normal wear and tear, which can increase the overall cost.

 Mis-Selling Issues: The main mis-selling concern with PCH relates to undisclosed terms and conditions, such as mileage limits and charges for excess wear and tear.
 Some customers have also raised issues regarding the discretionary commissions that dealers might receive, which can affect the lease terms.